dbenson24/comp86/Project-6/Readme.md

 - The Play and Pause menu items are enabled or disabled depending on whether or not the animation is running.

+#### Obstacle.java
+- This class defines the abstract Obstacle for use in building obstacles for planes to hit.

+#### Mountain.java
+- Extends the Obstacle class.
+- This class creates Mountains and draws them on the map.
+- This class also enables the map to determine whether a pair of coordinates and an altitude are in collision with the mountain.

 ## Inheritance Hierarchy

 #### Main